Çağatay Kerem Dönmez

 No, not really...
 Maybe?

-Well, a neutron star is basically the immensely compacted core of a huge dead star.
-I think there is no word in any language to properly explain how "immensely" it is compacted: The material of a neutron star is in average 100 000 000 000 000 times denser than water!
-Consequently, a typical neutron star has a mass comparable to Sun, yet is 10 km in size.
+Well, a neutron star is basically the immensely compacted core of a massive dead star.
+I think no word in any language can truly convey how "immensely" compacted it is: The material of a neutron star is, on average, 100 000 000 000 000 times denser than water!
+Consequently, a typical neutron star has a mass comparable that of the Sun, yet is only 10 km in size.

-Even though we often think of stars as single entities, many of them has companions: in such binary systems the star pair rotates around each other.
-When a neutron star is in a binary system and when the conditions are right (i.e. the companion is huge or unstable, or the stars are very close), the neutron star may steal matter from its companion.
+Even though we often think of stars as single entities, many of them have companions.
+In such binary systems, the star pair orbits around each other.
+When a neutron star is in a binary system and when the conditions are right (e.g. the companion is huge or unstable, or the stars are very close), the neutron star can steal matter from its companion.
 Because the neutron star is so heavy and dense, the infalling matter accelerates wildly and gains an incredible amount of energy.
 Due to the violent interactions between the infalling matter and the neutron star, lots of high-energy X-rays are produced (Okaay, other types of "light" are produced as well, but right now X-rays are my bread and butter).
-By observing those X-rays, you can understand the physics behind those weird objects better.
-It is basically what we do.
+By observing those X-rays, you can better understand the physics behind these weird objects.
+That's basically what we do.

-In order to observe X-rays, one needs to send a space telescope spesifically manufactured to detect X-rays:
+In order to observe X-rays, a space telescope specifically designed to detect them is needed:

 • It needs to be sent into space because, luckily, Earth's atmosphere blocks all X-rays coming from the outer space.

 • It needs to be a special type of telescope, because you cannot manipulate X-rays like visible light.
-For example, you can create a lens to focus visible light, but X-rays rather pass through or be absorbed by such a lens!
+For example, you can create a lens to focus visible light, but X-rays either pass through or are absorbed by such a lens!

-So, scientists come with different designs for different purposes; and there are numerous X-ray space observatories orbiting the Earth.
-Securing some observation time from these telescopes are extremely hard, but thankfully, most of the data are publicly available immediately, or after a proprietary period.
+So, scientists come up with different designs for different purposes, and there are numerous X-ray space observatories orbiting the Earth.
+Securing observation time from these telescopes is extremely difficult, but thankfully, most of the data is publicly available immediately or after a proprietary period.

 Any actual work, or just slacking?